saiqulhaq/gemdock/README.md

 ## Usage

 GemDock automatically initializes when you first run a command.
-It creates a `docker-compose.yml` file in `$HOME/.gemdock`.
+It creates docker-compose configuration files in `$HOME/.gemdock`.

 ### Execute Commands in Container